geogaddialex/poolLeague/README.md

 QOL:
 	Comment autofocus and clear after submit
 	Min games for unstarted season shouldn't display
+	Hall of shame: See who seven balled who
 	User MostPlayed doesn't need to show the users name Remove / Edit comment (that you added, or admin can remove) All time page shows best TNSR record (closed seasons only)